Lettuce Quickstart

 Once this is complete, you can run lettuce-cli

-uv run --env-file .env lettuce-cli --informal_names "acetaminophen" --no-use_llm --no-vector_search
+uv run lettuce-cli --no-use-llm --no-vector-search "acetaminophen"

 The flags in this command disable the vector search and LLM, just querying the database for “acetaminophen”.
 Running the LLM will download a model, and vector search use the embeddings table to perform and semantic search on the search term, so these flags can be omitted when you’re ready to take these steps.